kubeflow/pipelines/samples/core/tfx-oss/README.md

 ## Compile and run the pipeline
 ```
-python tfx/tfx/examples/chicago_taxi_pipeline/taxi_pipeline_kubeflow.py
+python tfx/examples/chicago_taxi_pipeline/taxi_pipeline_kubeflow.py
 ```
-This will generate a file named chicago_taxi_pipeline_kubeflow.tar.gz Upload this file to the Pipelines Cluster and create a run.
+This will generate a file named chicago_taxi_pipeline_kubeflow.tar.gz Upload this file to the Pipelines Cluster and crate a run.